 Which Is the Best Type of RV for Boondocking?

-A small bumper-pull trailer is the most popular choice for full time boondocking.
+A small bumper-pull travel trailer is the most popular RV for full time boondocking.

 Fifth-Wheels Are Still Popular for Boondocking